Intertwining relations for diffusions in manifolds and applications to functional inequalities: Deformed parallel transport and Commutation

-Above $X_t(x)$, one can construct the parallel translation $\sslash_t(x)$.
-It is an isometric isomorphism from $T_xM$ to $T_{X_t(x)}M$.
-It also can be seen as a diffusion on the tangent bundle with the following generator on $1$-forms:
+Above the process $X_t^x$, one can construct the parallel translation $\sslash_t$.
+In a geometric point of view, it is an isometric isomorphism from $T_xM$ to $T_{X_t^x}M$, as the $\CC^1$ parallel translation, but in a stochastic point of view, it can be seen as a diffusion on the tangent bundle.
+Its generator on $1$-forms is given by :

 where $\Delta^h$ is the horizontal Laplacian on $1$-forms.
-According to the Weitzenböck formula, we have:
+According to the Weitzenböck formula, for all $1$-form $\alpha$ and $w\in TM$, we have:

 with $\square$ being the Hodge-de Rham Laplacian.
-One can look at \cite{Hsu} for instance.
+For more details on the construction of this object, one can look at \cite{Hsu}.

-Above $X_t(x)$ one can also construct the deformed parallel translation $W_t(x)$.
-It is the linear map $T_xM\to T_{X_t(x)}M$ determined by the differential equation:
+The parallel translation is the first step to define a more relevant translation, in terms that will be explained bellow : the deformed parallel translation $W_t$.
+It is the linear map $T_xM\to T_{X_t^x}M$ determined by the differential equation:

 where